 Finding Happiness offers a soul-soothing contrast to the relentless litany of disasters that makes up our media diet.
-This docudrama seamlessly blends a fictional storyline, beautifully portrayed by the luminous Elizabeth Rohm, with conversations with real members of Ananda communities, its spiritual leader, Swami Kriyananda, as well as pictures, footage and recreations of events in the history of the movement.
+This docudrama seamlessly blends a fictional storyline, beautifully portrayed by the luminous Elisabeth Rohm, with conversations with real members of Ananda communities, its spiritual leader, Swami Kriyananda, as well as pictures, footage and recreations of events in the history of the movement.

 Dozens of experiments in utopian communal living have come and gone in the last century, foundering on the rocks of the darker side of human nature and often the ego of its leaders.
 While Kriyananda’s life has not been without controversy, it seems very clear that his intention has always been to carry out the vision of his guru, Paramahansa Yogananda, by establishing intentional communities around the world.
 The film focuses on the community members as they live their lives bridging the ideals of the village with the practicalities of the wider world.
 Swami Kriyananda died shortly after being interviewed for the film, which offers hope that this particular utopian endeavor will outlive its spiritual leader, and indeed be his legacy.